The University of Osaka Instruction Manual (Student Life Guide)

 Q. Student ID Card |

-A. Please notify the student center to complete the procedures for reissuance of your card.
-If you change your personal information such as address, please contact the educational affairs division of your school immediately. |
+A. Please complete the procedures for reissuance of your student ID card.
+If you change your personal information such as your family name, please contact the educational affairs division of your school immediately. |

 Q. How can I get a certificate (or fare discount certificate)? |